You are here

 Sustainability of construction products and construction techniques

-Sustainable building begins with an environmentally and health-friendly, sustainable building design and the selection of appropriate products …
+Sustainable building begins with a building design that considers sustainability, health and the environment as well as the selection of appropriate products.

 The national technical approvals, general construction technique permits and evaluations provided by DIBt consider all aspects for which regulatory requirements exist (see also section 'Legal requirements' above).
 For the construction products and construction techniques specified in the WasBauPVO Ordinance (PDF, German), the regulatory verifications and approvals granted under building law also serve as evidence of the fulfilment of water law requirements.